microsoft/react-native-windows-samples/website/versioned_docs/version-0.63/cli.md

 This guide will give you more information on the React Native Windows CLI.

-## react-native-windows-init
+## `react-native-windows-init`

-react-native-windows-init is a CLI used to bootstrap the addition of the Windows platform to `react-native` projects.
+`react-native-windows-init` is a CLI used to bootstrap the addition of the Windows platform to `react-native` projects.

 ### Usage
-Run this from an existing `react-native` project, to install `react-native-windows` and generate intial project files for Windows.
+Run this from an existing `react-native` project, to install `react-native-windows` and generate initial project files for Windows.

 ```bat
 npx react-native-windows-init --overwrite